myswamp/notes/kafka.md

 # ksqlDB
 - continuous query over a data stream

-# where kafka shines
-- large volumes of data
-- real-time streaming

 # when not to use kafka
 - random access pattern
 - strict ordering, one producer thread, one partition in topic, one consumer per group